SaberKrell/rsschool-cv/README.md

 # rsschool-cv
 ## Konstantin Bayborodov
 * Sora1988@gmail.com
-* Skype SaberKrell
+* Skype: SaberKrell
-* Discord Atario
+* Discord: Atario

 I want to learn things that interest me like creating websites and developing games.Now I study programming books in my spare time and write a little in C++.